joshuaguerin/Answer-Set-Programming-Algorithms/Knapsack/gen/README.md

 appear in the set.

 The program borrows an approach from combinatorics called the "Stars & Bars" method to partition out how many items of each value we will have.
+Additional reading can be found [here](https://en.wikipedia.org/wiki/Stars_and_bars_(combinatorics))

 It first makes a list containing a number of stars equal to the number of items and a number of bars equal to the maximum value that can appear in the set.
 Then we shuffle the list.
 Once shuffled, we can count how many stars appear before we reach a bar.
 This count is how many items of that value we will have available.
 We record these values into a list.

 Finally, we go through the new list and randomly generate weights for the items of each value.
 If there are no items of the specific value, then we move on.
 We start counting at a value of 1, since items of